qrefine/qr-tests-cluster/README.md

   * No errors: but not 100% sure that all is well.
     *  1va7 2oeq  4xa1 3tz9  3dtj   2ghj

+  * Waters
+    * Do we make a policy about the inclusion of water below a certain resolution?

 Testing
 -------